Ntpply/Chat-group/README.md

-# Flutter Test Project
+# Chat group

-This is my Flutter Project Test Socket.io.ั
+This is my Flutter useTo Socket.io.